dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 C.fs
 D.fs
 ```
-By default, they are type-checked in the order of appearance: `[A.fs, B.fs, C.fs, D.fs]`
+By default, during compilation they are type-checked in the order of appearance: `[A.fs, B.fs, C.fs, D.fs]`

 Let's define `allowed dependency` as follows:
-> If the contents of 'B.fs' _can_, based on its position in the project hierarchy, influence the type-checking process of 'A.fs', then 'A.fs' -> 'B.fs' is an _allowed dependency_
+> If the contents of 'X.fs' _can_, based on its position in the project hierarchy, influence the type-checking process of 'Y.fs', then 'X.fs' -> 'Y.fs' is an _allowed dependency_

-The _allowed dependencies graph_ looks as follows:
+The _allowed dependencies graph_ for our sample project looks as follows:
 ```
 A.fs -> []
 B.fs -> [A.fs]